Last Night on Earth: Live in Tokyo

 Last Night on Earth: Live in Tokyo is a live EP by the American rock band Green Day, recorded live at the Akasaka BLITZ, Tokyo, Japan on May 28, 2009.
 It was released in Japan and iTunes on November 11, 2009, and was later released as an import in other countries on December 1, 2009.
-The EP got to #31 in Japan on the Oricon Weekly Charts and got to number 197 on the Billboard Top 200.
-Only 2 songs ("Basket Case" and "Geek Stink Breath") from the live EP were not from 21st Century Breakdown.
-Although titled after "Last Night on Earth" from 21st Century Breakdown, the song is not featured on this extended play.
+The EP got to No. 31 in Japan on the Oricon Weekly Charts and got to number 197 on the Billboard Top 200.
+Only two songs ("Basket Case" and "Geek Stink Breath") from the live EP were not from 21st Century Breakdown.
+Although titled after "Last Night on Earth" from 21st Century Breakdown, the song is not featured on this extended play or on the setlist of the venue.